 Year 11 or 12 students undertaking a JCU subject taught through a secondary school will receive an internal sponsorship for 100% of the domestic tuition fee which is equivalent to the non-discounted upfront student contribution amount, funded by the relevant JCU College or Division.

-Deputy Vice Chancellor (Academic), on the recommendation of the Deputy Vice-Chancellor
+Deputy Vice Chancellor (Students), on the recommendation of the Deputy Vice-Chancellor

 All other agreements for groups of students